OfficeDev/office-js-docs-pr/docs/includes/using-preview-apis-host.md

 >
 > To use preview APIs:
 >
 > - You must reference the **beta** library on the CDN (https://appsforoffice.microsoft.com/lib/beta/hosted/office.js).
+The [type definition file](https://appsforoffice.microsoft.com/lib/beta/hosted/office.d.ts) for TypeScript compilation and Intellisense is found at the CDN and [DefinitelyTyped](https://raw.githubusercontent.com/DefinitelyTyped/DefinitelyTyped/master/types/office-js-preview/index.d.ts).
+You can install these types with `npm install --save-dev @types/office-js-preview`.
 > - You may need to join the [Office Insider program](https://products.office.com/office-insider) for access to more recent Office builds.